ace-wg/ace-revoked-token-notification/draft-ietf-ace-revoked-token-notification.md

       The 'error' parameter within the CBOR map carried in the response payload MUST have value 1 ("Invalid set of parameters").

-   * The 'cursor' query parameter has a value other than 0 or than a positive integer.
+   * The 'cursor' query parameter has a value other than 0 or than a positive integer, or it has a value strictly greater than MAX_INDEX (see {{sec-trl-endpoint-supporting-cursor}}).

-      The 'error' parameter within the CBOR map carried in the response payload MUST have value 0 ("Invalid parameter value").

-   * The 'cursor' query parameter has a value strictly greater than MAX_INDEX (see {{sec-trl-endpoint-supporting-cursor}}).

       The 'error' parameter within the CBOR map carried in the response payload MUST have value 0 ("Invalid parameter value").
 The CBOR map MUST also include the 'cursor' parameter, which MUST specify either: the CBOR simple value "null" (0xf6), if the update collection associated with the requester is empty; or the corresponding current value of 'last_index' otherwise.